Winston Marshall: Musical influence

 The existence of the British nu-folk scene has been credited to Marshall, as its most successful acts – Marling, Flynn, Hayward-Young, Noah and the Whale, Alan Pownall, King Charles, Alessi's Ark, Peggy Sue – all "graduated" from performing at Bosun's Locker on the folk jam nights that he ran, reportedly starting them as a way to play banjo.
 One musician who played there said: "I don't think you could pin the craze on anyone else."

-Marshall's banjo playing in Mumford & Sons has also affected the popularity and credibility of the instrument.
+Marshall's banjo playing in Mumford & Sons increased the credibility and popularity of the instrument.
 Emmylou Harris said that the band made banjo respectable, and their music is deemed responsible for a banjo revival both in Europe and the United States.
 The band's identity is said to be synonymous with the banjo, and Marshall has a Deering banjo named after him, the Winston Marshall Signature Model.